GalenTian/existing-table/README.md

 - Firefox*
 - Edge

 > I don't mention the versions of Chrome & Firefox because I don't have previous versions of Chrome and Firefox.
-But theoretically, this table would work well on latest versions of browsers.
+But theoretically, this table would work well on recent versions.